kwilhelm1967/Vault/docs/REMAINING_TASKS.md

 ## 📋 What's Left to Do

-**All core features are implemented and working.** The remaining tasks are deployment, configuration, and verification to get the system ready for users.
+The remaining tasks are deployment, configuration, and verification to get the system ready for users.

 **For complete deployment guide, see:** `docs/ACTIVATION_AND_FIRST_USER.md`